Haiti: Loss of the eastern portion of the island

 After losing the support of Haiti's elite, Boyer was ousted in 1843, with Charles Rivière-Hérard replacing him as president.
-Nationalist Dominican forces in eastern Hispaniola led by Juan Pablo Duarte seized control of Santo Domingo on 27 February 1844.
+Nationalist Dominican forces in eastern Hispaniola seized control of Santo Domingo on 27 February 1844.
 The Haitian forces, unprepared for a significant uprising, capitulated to the rebels, effectively ending Haitian rule of eastern Hispaniola.
 In March, Rivière-Hérard attempted to reimpose his authority, but the Dominicans inflicted heavy losses.
 Rivière-Hérard was removed from office by the mulatto hierarchy and replaced with the aged general Philippe Guerrier, who assumed the presidency on 3 May 1844.

-Guerrier died in April 1845, and was succeeded by General Jean-Louis Pierrot.
-Pierrot's most pressing duty as the new president was to check the incursions of the Dominicans, who were harassing the Haitian troops.
+Guerrier died in April 1845 and was succeeded by General Jean-Louis Pierrot.
+Pierrot's most pressing duty was to check the incursions of the Dominicans, who were harassing the Haitian troops.
 Dominican gunboats were also making depredations on Haiti's coasts.
 President Pierrot decided to open a campaign against the Dominicans, whom he considered merely as insurgents; however, the Haitian offensive of 1845 was stopped on the frontier.

 On 1 January 1846, Pierrot announced a fresh campaign to reimpose Haitian suzerainty over eastern Hispaniola, but his officers and men greeted this fresh summons with contempt.
 Thus, a month later – February 1846 – when Pierrot ordered his troops to march against the Dominicans, the Haitian army mutinied, and its soldiers proclaimed his overthrow as president of the republic.
 With the war against the Dominicans having become very unpopular in Haiti, it was beyond the power of the new president, General Jean-Baptiste Riché, to stage another invasion.